 Results from the study provide promising evidence that GPS technology offers increased public safety by potentially removing dangerous criminals from the streets before they commit more violent crimes.

 Researchers from the Development Services Group assessed the impact of the California Department of Corrections and Rehabilitation’s GPS supervision program.
-As in the high-risk gang offender study, this study included outcome, cost and process evaluation components.
+As in the study of those at high-risk of committing gang offenses study, this study included outcome, cost and process evaluation components.

-The study population was drawn from all high-risk sex offenders released from California prisons between January 2006 and March 2009 and residing in the state of California.
+The study population was drawn from all those at high-risk of committing sex offenses released from California prisons between January 2006 and March 2009 and residing in the state of California.
 The sample of 516 subjects was divided equally into a treatment group, whose members were monitored by GPS, and a control group, whose members received traditional parole supervision.
 The study went on for one year.

 The researchers were particularly interested in two outcomes: compliance (measured in parole violations) and recidivism (measured in rearrests, convictions and returns to prison custody).

 The subjects in the GPS group demonstrated significantly better outcomes for both compliance and recidivism.
-With regard to compliance, offenders who were monitored using GPS complied with the terms of their parole at higher rates than did offenders on traditional parole.
+With regard to compliance, persons convicted of a crime who were monitored using GPS complied with the terms of their parole at higher rates than those on traditional parole.

 In terms of recidivism, those placed on GPS monitoring had significantly lower recidivism rates than those who received traditional supervision.
 Similarly, rates of both parole revocations and any return-to-custody events were higher among the subjects who received traditional parole supervision.

-The cost analysis indicated that the GPS program costs roughly $35.96 per day per parolee, while the cost of traditional supervision is $27.45 per day per parolee — a difference of $8.51.
+The cost analysis indicated that the GPS program costs roughly $35.96 per day per individual on parole, while the cost of traditional supervision is $27.45 per day per individual on parole — a difference of $8.51.
 However, study results show that the GPS group had better outcomes in terms of both improved compliance and reduced recidivism.
 In other words, the GPS monitoring program was more expensive but more effective.

 Results from the process evaluation revealed that the GPS program was implemented with a high degree of fidelity across the four dimensions examined: adherence, exposure, quality of program delivery and program differentiation.